Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Product bundle](../../Assets/Screenshots/DataHub/DataTypes/ProductBundle.png "[Product bundle]")

-The data type *Product bundle* is used to define products that can be sold in a bundle with the selected product.
-In a product bundle, several different products are sold together, e. g. at a promotional price, without forming a packaging unit.
+The *Product bundle* data type is used to define products that can be sold in a bundle with the selected product.
+In a product bundle, several different products are sold together, for example at a promotional price, without forming a packaging unit.
 That means, that each product has still its own EAN-code and can also be purchased by itself.
 You can configure the number of allowed products in a product bundle.
-In the *PIM Basic Set*, the *Bundle* attribute has the data type *Product bundle*:
+In the *PIM Basic Set*, the *Bundle* attribute has the *Product bundle* data type:

 The *PIM* plugin owns this data type.